 Etisalat Misr close to winning IoT project bid at Egypt new capital

-A group led by Etisalat Misr is close to is close to winning an Internet of Things (IoT) project in Egypt’s new capital, its executive director said on Tuesday.
+A group led by Etisalat Misr is close to winning an Internet of Things (IoT) project in Egypt’s new capital, its executive director said on Tuesday.

 To date, Etisalat Misr’s investments in Egypt stand at 50 billion Egyptian pounds ($3.1 billion), Hazem Metwally said.